roxma/easymake/README.md

 ### Options

-Easymake is trying to use the [Standard Makefile Conventions](https://www.gnu.org/prep/standards/html_node/Makefile-Conventions.html).
+Easymake is trying to follow the [Standard Makefile Conventions](https://www.gnu.org/prep/standards/html_node/Makefile-Conventions.html).
 The following options are supported.

 - `CFLAGS` Extra flags to give to the C compiler.
 - `CXXFLAGS` Extra flags to give to the C++ compiler.